rx-angular/rx-angular/libs/template/README.md

 straight **drop in replacement** for the `AsyncPipe (async)`, the `LetDirective` will often provide a more convenient way of managing reactive sources and lazy rendering of the view.

-Using those with the default configuration should already improve the rendering performance of your application by a decent amount.
+Using those with the default strategy ([Local Strategy](#Local Strategy)) should already improve the rendering performance of your application by a decent amount.

 The applied optimization behavior is fully customizable by using built-in or